gvwilson/thirdbit/src/fiction/makers-return/index.md

 Neither did re-doing the braid in her hair, and the books sitting on her side table just reminded her of Special Leaf.
-Papa Roo would play checkers with her if she asked him to, but she hated it when people did things because they felt sorry for her.
+Her father would play checkers with her if she asked him to, but she hated it when people did things because they felt sorry for her.

 She picked up the little gray cylinder she had found in Special Leaf's house